Welcome to the District Governing Board

 Dennis Booth - Board President

-Dennis Booth, prominent Yuma businessman and owner of Booth Machinery, Inc., was elected to the District Governing Board to represent District #3, Yuma County.
+Dennis Booth, prominent Yuma businessman and founder of Booth Machinery, Inc., was elected to the District Governing Board to represent District #3, Yuma County.
 Booth serves on the El Toro Bowl Committee, is an active member of the Matador Athletic Association and the Caballeros de Yuma.
 He and his wife, Anne, have also served on the AWC Foundation Board.
 Booth was on the Arizona Western College Presidential Search committee in 2009, 2010 and 2015.

 Olivia Zepeda, Board Secretary: Olivia Zepeda represents Yuma District 4 which includes west Yuma County, Somerton, San Luis and South Yuma County.
 Zepeda taught multicultural education at the master's level at Northern Arizona University-Yuma before returning to Gadsden District where she has served for the past 12 years, currently as the Associate Superintendent.
 Based on three decades dedicated to education, the Yuma Mexican consulate selected Zepeda to receive the Ohtili Award in 2012.
 The award honors those who help create opportunities for residents of Mexican descent in the Yuma area.